rahuls321/Indian-Language-Understanding-using-indicBERT/README.md

 ## Remarks
 ### Q1
-1. For Q1, I considered 50d vectors (glove, word2vec, fasttext) to get similarity score of two words
+1. For Q1, I'v considered 50d, 100d vectors (glove, word2vec, fasttext) to get similarity score of two words
 2. These thresholds have been considered while finding the accuracy --> thresholds = [4, 5, 6, 7, 8]
-3. I have also saved the similar word based on different thresholds in the 'output' folder.
+3. I have also saved the similar word based on different thresholds as per output format in the 'output' folder.
 Please check

 ### Q2
 1. NER tasks Code implemented in pytorch.